Lance Cpl. Callahan Brown kept losing her tentmates.

 They also struggled to develop a serious "combat mindset" about their daily tasks, he said, likely because they lacked significant fleet and combat experience.

-'We can do it'
+'We can do it' Giving the capable a chance

 That's an important point for groups like No Exception 2016, a coalition formed by the Truman Project think tank to promote gender integration in every currently closed military job.